1 Bg 4-1972: Transcendental Knowledge

 14

-> a remote time when it was delivered to the royal order of
+> a remote time when it was delivered to the royal order,

-> all planets are especially meant for the
+> all planets.
+This science is especially meant for the

 > order to be able to rule the citizens and protect them from

-> material bondage to lust.
+> the material bondage to lust.
 Human life is meant for

 > cultivation of spiritual knowledge, in eternal relationship